jangita/docker-raspbian-temp/README.md

 ## Why ?

 I've always found myself wanting to monitor my Raspberry Pi's temperature remotely.
 So I'd just run one of these containers in each and presto.
 Don't have to bother coding.
 And yes I do work my Pi's hard and install fans and stuff like that, especially for my commercial products.
-Hppefully it will be of use to you too!
+Hopefully it will be of use to you too!

 ## How do I run it?